Abhishek7574/Store_Analysis_and_sales_forecasting/README.md

 - **SuperStore Processed Data:** This file holds the data that has undergone cleaning and processing.
 - **Sales TimeSeries:** This file includes an additional table created using DAX, which played a role in the forecasting process.

-`Results`

-- **Dashboard:** Within this section, you will find two sheets - one dedicated to the interactive dashboard and the other to the forecasting report.
+- **Sales Dashboard:** Within this section, you will find two sheets - one dedicated to the interactive dashboard and the other to the forecasting report.

 ## Data Source
 The Superstore Sales Data used in this project can be accessed [here](https://drive.google.com/drive/folders/1t_r26xUjm5ZyEFFOF3AD1BmOvUgQaxd1?usp=sharing).